Levitation and dynamics of bodies in supersaturated fluids: Experiments

 Denoting the volume-averaged gas concentration at time $t$ by $\bar{c}(t)$, with units of g/cm$^3$, the mass of \co in the vessel is given by $\bar{c}(t)V_f$ (an adjustment due to evaporative volume change is negligible).
 The mass loss from the empty vessel is written as $M_e(t)= V_f(\bar{c}(0)-\bar{c}(t))+k_e t$, where $\bar{c}(0)$ is the initial concentration of \co.
-The supersaturation ratio, $S(t)=(\bar{c}(t)/c_s-1)$, measures the gas concentration level compared to a critical value $c_s$, an equilibrium concentration corresponding to a partial pressure of gaseous \co of 1 atm \cite{lb88,Liger12}.
-At room temperature in water this value is $c_s=1.48$ g/L \cite{csm91,Sander15}.
-The dynamics of $S$ are modeled by a Riccati equation, $\dot{S}=-S/T_r-q S^2$, for reasons to be discussed, which results in a predicted evolution of the form
+The supersaturation ratio, $S(t)=(\bar{c}(t)/c_s-1)$, measures the gas concentration level compared to a critical value $c_s$, an equilibrium concentration corresponding to a partial pressure of gaseous \co at 1 atm \cite{lb88,Liger12}.
+At room temperature in water this value is $c_s=1.48$ g/L \cite{csm91,Sander15}. \tcb{The gas concentration decreases until $S(t)$ reaches a value below which bubbles no longer form on or near the container walls; in this case, most likely in the lumen of adhered fibrous matter \cite{lvj05,ucp06}.
+We denote this minimum value associated with the container as $S_{mc}$, and discuss its genesis more fully in \S\ref{sec: Model}.} The difference $S(t)-\Smc$ may then be inferred from the mass loss data, and is plotted in Fig.~\ref{Figure2}(b).
+The dynamics of $S$ are modeled by a Riccati equation, $\dot{S}=-(S-\Smc)/T_r-q (S-\Smc)^2$ with the dot denoting a time derivative, for reasons to be discussed, which results in a predicted evolution of the form

-where $\chi = q T_r S(0)$.
-The dashed curve in Fig.~\ref{Figure2}(a) is from Eq.~\eqref{eqn:S} using fitted parameters $S(0)=0.72$, $\chi =0.51$, and $T_r = 9.2$ min.
-Figure~\ref{Figure2}(b) shows the scaled and shifted measured mass loss, $0.72-M_e(t)/(V_f c_s)$, along with $S(t)$ from Eq.~\eqref{eqn:S} as a dashed curve.
-Other carbonated beverages have higher gas concentrations \cite{Ashurst16}, but the observations here are in line with carbonation levels reported in other sparkling waters, considered elsewhere in the same manner \cite{lsbrc15}, due in part to substantial gas loss while pouring \cite{lsbrc15,Liger17}.
+\tcb{where $S_0=S(0)$ is the supersaturation ratio at $t=0$, and} $\chi = q T_r (S_0-\Smc)$.
+This function is plotted \tcb{atop the experimental measurements} in Fig.~\ref{Figure2}(b) as a dashed curve using fitted parameters $S_0 -\Smc=1.66$, $\chi =2.5$, and $T_r = 36.2$ min.
+With $S_0 -\Smc\approx S_0 $, the observations here are in line with carbonation levels reported in other sparkling beverages \cite{lsbrc15,Ashurst16}, particularly given the substantial gas loss while pouring \cite{lsbrc15,Liger17}.